How ‘Mortal Kombat 11’ does right by Liu Kang’s Story

 Liu Kang, the Mentor and the “Chosen One”

 1995’s Mortal Kombat 3 and 1997’s Mortal Kombat 4 see a shift away from the heavier wuxia influences present MK1 and MK2 and turn in more toward traditional western fantasy and science fiction.
 The influence isn’t gone, but it is less pronounced beyond the obvious Bride With White Hair stand-in with Sindel.

-MK3 brings to a head the story thread that began in the first two games by bringing to the forefront Shao Kahn, the warlord archetype whose two-time loss to Liu, motivates him to use the body and soul of his dead wife-by-conquest (Sindel) to circumvent the rules of the tournament (meant to protect realms from brazen invasion), to invade Earth.
+MK3 brings to a head the story thread that began in the first two games by bringing to the forefront Shao Kahn, the warlord archetype.
+Kahn’s two-time loss to Liu motivate him to use the body and soul of his dead wife-by-conquest (Sindel) to circumvent the rules of the tournament (meant to protect realms from brazen invasion), and invade Earth.
 (It’s never really explained how Sindel’s soul allows him to loophole through that, but it’s whatever.)
 Kahn also provides Shang Tsung’s somehow-not-dead-arse one more chance to prove his worth to him.

-The next step of Liu’s arc sees both he and Lao take up the task of rebuilding the Shaolin Temple and reestablishing the White Lotus Society, an organization created by the Shaolin designed to recruit defenders for Earthrealm.
+The next step of Liu’s arc sees both he and Lao take up the task of rebuilding the Shaolin Temple.
+There’s also the matter of reestablishing the White Lotus Society, an organization created by the Shaolin to recruit defenders for Earthrealm.